Congressional Black Caucus Foundation

 The Congressional Black Caucus Foundation (CBCF) is an American educational foundation.
 It conducts research on issues affecting African Americans, publishes a yearly report on key legislation, and sponsors issue forums, leadership seminars and scholarships.
 Although linked with the Congressional Black Caucus (CBC), the Congressional Black Caucus Foundation is a separate nonprofit group that runs programs in education, healthcare and economic development.

-Established in 1976 by members of the CBC, the Congressional Black Caucus Foundation (CBCF) began as a non-partisan research institute.
+Established in 1976 by members of the CBC, the CBCF began as a non-partisan research institute.

 History

 Foundation

 African American members of Congress established the Congressional Black Caucus in 1971.
 In 1976, the Congressional Black Caucus Foundation was established as a non-partisan research institute by members of the Congressional Black Caucus and others to promote African Americans' involvement in the national political process.
 The first official meeting of its incorporators was held on September 30, 1976.
 Yvonne Burke of Los Angeles (not yet a member of Congress) was elected temporary chairman.
 In 1981, expansion of the group resulted from a change in the House Administration Committee rules governing caucuses.

 The first Annual Congressional Black Caucus Dinner was held in 1971, before the creation of the CBCF.